ronsala/wordwise/README.md

 # Wordwise

 A quiz game.
-Challenge your vocabulary by choosing the correct definition from a list.
+Challenge your vocabulary!
+Given a random word, choose the correct definition from a list.
+Option to see word origin.}

 ## Installation